Twanthain and Twanthainese

 • /ji/ shifts /n/ to [ɲ] and /ŋ/ to [n].

-• A consonant cannot have more than one liquid medial.
+• A syllable cannot have more than one liquid medial.

 • Likewise, /w/ labializes a preceding plosive (but not necessarily an affricate).